-Call the DVLA on their UK phone number 0300 790 6802 to contact a representative with enquires about how to pay your road tax or declare your car off the road by making a SORN notice.
+Call the DVLA on this UK phone number 0300 790 6801 for driver licence enquiries, or call 0300 790 6802 to contact a representative with enquiries about how to pay your road tax or declare your car off the road by making a SORN notice.

 About the DVLA